tianyin/rex/docs/getting-started.md

 # Getting started (p20250206)

 ## Nix flake
-Using Nix, a package manager, could allow you to bypass these dependency requirements below.
+Using Nix, a package manager, allows you to bypass these dependency requirements below.

-Check out the https://nixos.org/download/ for installation instructions, the single-user installation should be enough.
+Check out the https://nixos.org/download/ for installation instructions, the single-user installation should be sufficient.

 ## Dependencies:
 The following tools/libraries are required.
 Older versions are not